32 years' jail for serial criminal who raped daughter at knifepoint

 He engaged in various sexual acts with her after threatening to cut her throat if she did not comply.

-After he raped her, she asked tearfully why he was doing this to her when she had been there for him all those years.
+After he raped her, she asked tearfully why he was doing this to her when she had been there for him all these years.

 When she grabbed the knife from him, he punched her and tried to strangle her.